VirtualSoC/vsoc-artifact/app-configuration.md

     - `application live` defines an application block that will be available at the `/live` URL path.
     - `live on` enables live mode so that multiple users can connect to your stream concurrently, a baseline assumption of video streaming.

-  - Now you can reload Nginx with your changes:
+  - Now you can reload Nginx with your changes.

     ```shell
     sudo systemctl reload nginx.service
     ```

-    If your Nginx service is not on, simply use:
+    If your Nginx service is not on, simply use the command below.

     ```shell
     sudo nginx
     ```

   - You can test your service with your local video file.
-To stream it, install `ffmpeg`:
+To stream it, install `ffmpeg`.

     ```bash
     sudo apt install ffmpeg
     ```

-    And use `ffmpeg` to send it to your RTMP server:
+    And use `ffmpeg` to send it to your RTMP server.
+Find any video you like or just use the videos [here](https://drive.google.com/drive/folders/1fKdt2Vkl85X0q-GxcRm13p6N2T_ROb2d?usp=sharing) for testing. `input.mp4` is the video name.
+Change it to the file name you actually use.

     ```bash
     ffmpeg -re -i input.mp4 -c:v libx264 -f flv rtmp://localhost/live/stream